What are fungal nails?

 Recovery

 Recovery focuses on removing the infection, reducing pain and restoring healthy nails.
-With proper treatment and follow-up care, the nail can slowly grow back to normal, and recurrence of the fungal infection can be reduced.
-Patience is important because nails grow slowly and full recovery may take some time.
+With proper treatment and aftercare, the nail can slowly grow back to normal, and recurrence of the fungal infection can be reduced.
+Patience is important, as nails grow slowly and full recovery may take some time.